geudde/attic-chest/pages/13.reference/01.porden/docs.md

 To draw the weapon from his bleeding side,

-When lo ! two sinewy arms enwreathed him round, ^
+When lo! two sinewy arms enwreathed him round, ^

 And bore him, struggling, thro' a gulph profound, V